-- Annuity not payable if employee or spouse is working for railroad or rail union - must relinquish rights - All employees and spouses under full retirement age are subject to work deductions for excess earnings - Work for last pre-retirement nonrailroad employer is subject to work deductions, regardless of age
+- Annuity not payable if employee or spouse is working for railroad or rail union - All employees and spouses under full retirement age are subject to work deductions for excess earnings - Work for last pre-retirement nonrailroad employer is subject to work deductions, regardless of age

 - Earnings include all wages received for service plus any net earnings from selfemployment.
-Interest, dividends, etc. not considered earnings for this purpose. - Earnings of \$25 or more a month by a local lodge employee will prevent payment of the annuity for that month. - Employment beginning on or after the employee's annuity beginning date will not break a current connection
+Interest, dividends, etc. not considered earnings for this purpose. - Earnings of \$25 or more a month by a local lodge employee will prevent payment of the annuity for that month. - Employment beginning on or after the employee's annuity beginning date will not break a current connection.

-IF EMPLOYEE/SPOUSE BORN FULL RETIREMENT AGE IS
+EMPLOYEE/SPOUSE BIRTH YEAR FULL RETIREMENT AGE IS

-1937 or earlier 65

-1938 65 and 2 months

-1939 65 and 4 months

-1940 65 and 6 months

-1941 65 and 8 months

-1942 65 and 10 months

 1943 through 1954 66

 1955 66 and 2 months

 1956 66 and 4 months

 1957 66 and 6 months

 1958 66 and 8 months

 1959 66 and 10 months

 1960 or later 67